Leonard-The-Wise/NWScript-Npp/PCRE2/README.md

 usage of this library for yourself, feel free to copy one of the projects, because I've done all the config necessary to compile this on Visual Studio 2022.

-For information of what this library does, check the original [README.md](README-ORIGINAL.md) file.
+For information of what this library does, check the project's original [README.md](https://github.com/PhilipHazel/pcre2/blob/master/README.md) file.

 Cheers.